When I enter the UK, often border officer asks me a question:

 -I am a sports scientist.

 Er…It is a good question.

-There is a practical side of the training process which is covered by a variety of specialists.
-Obviously, these are sports coaches who usually have some previous athletic background, but not only they.
-Nowadays, many specialists who may not have experience in the sport where they currently work help athletes achieve their best results.
-These are strength and conditioning coaches, physio, nutritionists, etc.
+There is a practical aspect of the training process, which is carried out by a variety of specialists.
+Obviously, these are sports coaches, as a rule, former athletes from this sport, but they are not the only ones.
+Today, many professionals, who may not have experience in the sport they currently work in, are helping athletes achieve their best.
+These are strength and conditioning coaches, physiotherapists, nutritionists, etc.